Waterhouses branch line: Resurgence

-The local heritage railway, the Churnet Valley Railway, who already operate the line between Leek Brook and Kingsley and Froghall arranged access over the branch line with Moorland and City Railways and since 2011 have operated trains to Caldon Low exchange sidings.
-In 2014 MCR started the process to upgrade the track, as the current condition of the track will not support modern freight engines and rolling stock, and so the rails have been lifted between Ipstones and Caldon Low quarry with the intention of relaying with new track once the situation over the quarry is known.
+The local heritage railway, the Churnet Valley Railway (CVR), who already operate the line between Leek Brook and Kingsley and Froghall arranged access over the branch line with Moorland and City Railways and in 2011 started operating trains to Caldon Low exchange sidings.
+In 2014 MCR started the process to upgrade the track, as the condition of the track would not support modern freight engines and rolling stock, and so the rails were lifted between Ipstones and Caldon Low quarry with the intention of relaying with new track once the situation over the quarry was known.